Moorland: Ecology

-A variety of distinct habitat types are found in different world regions of moorland.
-The wildlife and vegetation forms often lead to high endemism because of the severe soil and microclimate characteristics.
+A variety of different habitat types can be found in different world regions of moorland.
+The wildlife and vegetation forms often lead to high endemism due to the chemically harsh soil and microclimate characteristics.
 An example of this is the Exmoor Pony, a rare horse breed which has adapted to the harsh conditions in England's Exmoor.

 In Europe, the associated fauna consists of bird species such as red grouse, hen harrier, merlin, golden plover, curlew, skylark, meadow pipit, whinchat, ring ouzel, and twite.
 Other species dominate in moorlands elsewhere.
 Reptiles are few due to the cooler conditions.
 In Europe, only the common viper is frequent, though in other regions moorlands are commonly home to dozens of reptile species.
 Amphibians such as frogs are well represented in moorlands.
 When moorland is overgrazed, woody vegetation is often lost, being replaced by coarse, unpalatable grasses and bracken, with a greatly reduced fauna.

-Some hill sheep breeds, such as Scottish Blackface and the Lonk, thrive on the austere conditions of heather moors.
+Some hill sheep breeds, such as the Scottish Blackface and the Lonk, thrive on the austere conditions of heather moors.

 Management

-Burning of moorland has been practised for a number of reasons, for example, when grazing is insufficient to control growth.
+Burning of moorland has been practised for a number of reasons, including when grazing is insufficient to control growth.
 This is recorded in Britain in the fourteenth century.
-Uncontrolled burning frequently caused (and causes) problems and was forbidden by statute in 1609.
+Uncontrolled burning frequently caused (and causes) problems and was banned by statute in 1609.
 With the rise of sheep and grouse management in the nineteenth century, it again became common practice.
-Heather is burnt at about 10 or 12 years old when it will regenerate easily.
-Left longer, the woodier stems will burn more aggressively and will hinder regrowth.
-Burning of moorland vegetation needs to be very carefully controlled, as the peat itself can catch fire, and this can be difficult if not impossible to extinguish.
-In addition, uncontrolled burning of heather can promote alternative bracken and rough grass growth, which ultimately produces poorer grazing.
+Heather is burnt at about 10 or 12 years old when its regenerative capacity is optimal.
+However, if the stems are left to mature for a longer period, they will tend to burn more aggressively, hindering the process of regeneration.
+Burning of moorland vegetation needs to be very carefully controlled, as the peat itself is susceptible to combustion, which can be challenging, if not impossible, to extinguish.
+Moreover, uncontrolled burning of heather can promote the growth of bracken and rough grass, which ultimately leads to a reduction in value of the vegetation for grazing.
 As a result, burning is now a controversial practice; Rackham calls it "second-best land management".

-Mechanical cutting of the heather has been used in Europe, but it is important for the material to be removed to avoid smothering regrowth.
-If heather and other vegetation are left for too long, a large volume of dry and combustible material builds up.
-This may result in a wildfire burning out a large area, although it has been found that heather seeds germinate better if subject to the brief heat of controlled burning.
+Mechanical cutting of the heather has been used in Europe, but it is important that the material is removed to avoid choking regrowth.
+If heather and other vegetation is left standing for too long, a large amount of dry and combustible material will accumulate.
+This can lead to a wildfire burning out a large area, although heather seeds have been found to germinate better when exposed to the brief heat of controlled burning.

-In terms of managing moorlands for wildlife, in the UK, vegetation characteristics are important for passerine abundance, whilst predator control benefits red grouse, golden plover, and curlew abundances.
-To benefit multiple species, many management options are required.
-However, management needs to be carried out in locations that are also suitable for species in terms of physical characteristics such as topography, climate and soil.
+In terms of managing moorland for wildlife in the UK, vegetation characteristics are important for passerine abundance, while predator control benefits red grouse, golden plover, and curlew abundances.
+Many management options are needed to benefit multiple species.
+However, management must be carried out in locations that are also suitable for species in terms of physical characteristics such as topography, climate and soil.